-i.e. the average of the uniformly integrable martingale conditioned to the initial state $X_0$ equals to its initial value $M_0$. \end{theorem} \end{leftbar} For simplicity we give here the proof of the particular case~\eqref{eq:optStop}. \begin{proof} According to Theorem~\ref{optionalSampling} it holds that
+i.e., the average of a uniformly integrable martingale conditioned on the initial state $X_0$ equals its initial value $M_0$. \end{theorem} \end{leftbar} For simplicity we give here the proof of the particular case~\eqref{eq:optStop}. \begin{proof} According to Theorem~\ref{optionalSampling} it holds that

 Since $M_{\T\wedge n}$ is a uniformly integrable, it holds that